Double-lung transplant on COVID-19 patient offers hope for others

 These cavities are thought to be unique to the COVID-19 illness and have left doctors mystified.

-Bharat, 40, has performed dozens of lung transplants, but said this operation on June 5 was "very difficult," requiring 10 hours rather than the six it normally takes.
+Bharat, 40, has performed dozens of lung transplants, but said this operation on Jun 5 was "very difficult", requiring 10 hours rather than the six it normally takes.

 This was partly because the lungs had become stuck to the surrounding structures and were difficult to remove.